 McLendon catches a lot of sharks, as the photos accompanying this story attest.
 Again, all the sharks you see here in the photos are still alive (note McLendon’s hand above making sure the Tiger doesn’t decide to raise and bite) and were released back into the gulf right after the photo was taken.

+Are you interested in surf fishing for sharks in Florida?
 You can see more, book a trip with him and even watch some videos on McLendon’s Facebook Page at www.facebook.com/Familylandbasedsharkfishing.

 We RVers may wander far and wide but it’s true for most of us that we end up with some favorite “Go-To” places – places that draw us back again and again.